I want to learn the techniques used in color pencil art and want to know what are the best colored pencils for fine art.

 For all you fine artists, chose colors with discretion, or advise art buyers to use conservation glazing.

 Colored Pencils On My Wish List

-The following pencils are not pencils with which I have personal experience, but I want to try them.
+The following pencils are not pencils with which I have a lot of personal experience, but they are on my wish list.
 The reasons vary from simple curiosity to favorable reviews from artists whose work I admire and whose opinions I respect.

 Again, the list is in alphabetical order, not necessarily the order in which I rate each brand.

 Caran d’Ache Pablo Pencils are to Luminance what Verithin pencils are to Prismacolor Soft Core.
-I like the combination of hard and soft with Prsimacolor products, so why not with Caran d’Ache.
+I like the combination of hard and soft with Prismacolor products, so why not try the same with Caran d’Ache?